 For more information about recommendations, see:

-In the documentation, web recommendations are usually called simply "recommendations".
+In the documentation, web recommendations are usually called "recommendation modifications" or simply "recommendations".

 For more information about web recommendations, see: